 Management believes that this measure is important to many investors in the marketplace who are interested in the relative changes from period to period in common equity and total assets, each exclusive of changes in intangible assets.
 Goodwill and other intangible assets have the effect of increasing both total stockholders' equity and total assets while not increasing tangible common equity or tangible assets.

 The following table reconciles, as of the dates set forth below, total stockholders' equity to tangible common equity and total assets to tangible assets (dollars in thousands):

-December 31, 2015 December 31, 2014 December 31, 2013 Total stockholders' equity \$ 167,233 \$ 117,729 \$ 139,873 Less: preferred stock 16,372 16,359 31,892 Less: goodwill 18,130 18,130 18,130 Less: core deposit intangibles, net 1,549 1,107 1,470 Less: mortgage servicing asset 29 - Tangible common equity \$ 131,153 \$ 82,133 \$ 88,381 Total assets \$1,585,727 \$1,174,515 \$1,139,897 Less: goodwill 18,130 18,130 18,130 Less: core deposit intangibles, net 1,549 1,107 1,470 Less: mortgage servicing asset 29 Tangible assets \$1,566,019 \$1,155,278 \$1,120,297 Equity / assets 10.55% 10.02% 12.27% Tangible common equity to tangible assets 8.37% 7.11% 7.89%
+December 31, 2016 December 31, 2015 December 31, 2014 Total stockholders' equity \$ 257,964 \$ 167,233 \$ 117,729 Less: preferred stock 16,372 16,359 Less: goodwill 58,874 18,130 18,130 Less: core deposit intangibles, net 4,715 1,549 1,107 Less: mortgage servicing asset 23 29 Tangible common equity \$ 194,352 \$ 131,153 \$ 82,133 Total assets \$ 2,192,192 \$ 1,585,727 \$ 1,174,515 Less: goodwill 58,874 18,130 18,130 Less: core deposit intangibles, net 4,715 1,549 1,107 Less: mortgage servicing asset 23 29 Tangible assets \$ 2,128,580 \$ 1,566,019 \$ 1,155,278 Equity / assets 11.77% 10.55% 10.02% Tangible common equity to tangible assets 9.13% 8.37% 7.11%

 Return on Average Tangible Common Equity: Return on average tangible common equity is a non-GAAP measure generally used by financial analysts and investment bankers to evaluate financial institutions.
-We calculate: (a) average tangible common equity as total average stockholders' equity less average intangible assets and preferred stock; (b) adjusted net income allocable to common stockholders as net income allocable to common stockholders plus amortization of core deposit intangible less tax effect of amortization of core deposit intangible (tax rates used in this calculation were 35% for 2015 and 2014, and 34% for 2013) (c) return on average tangible common equity as adjusted net income allocable to common stockholders (as described in clause (b)) divided by average tangible common equity (as described in clause (a)).
+We calculate: (a) average tangible common equity as total average stockholders' equity less average intangible assets and preferred stock; (b) adjusted net income allocable to common stockholders plus amortization of core deposit intangible less tax effect of amortization of core deposit intangible (tax rates used in this calculation were 35% for 2016, 2015, and 2014) (c) return on average tangible common equity as adjusted net income allocable to common stockholders (as described in clause (b)) divided by average tangible common equity (as described in clause (a)).
 For return on average tangible common equity, the most directly comparable financial measure calculated in accordance with GAAP is return on average equity.

-Management believes that this measure is important to many investors in the marketplace because it measures the return on equity equity, exclusive of the effects of intangible assets on earnings and capital.
+Management believes that this measure is important to many investors in the marketplace because it measures the return on equity, exclusive of the effects of intangible assets on earnings and capital.
 Goodwill and other intangible assets have the effect of increasing average stockholders' equity and, through amortization, decreasing net income allocable to common stockholders while not increasing average tangible common equity or decreasing adjusted net income allocable to common stockholders.